 Top 10 ways to use a tarp:

-This is the most obvious use that comes to mind when looking at a tarp and it can help you cover anything that needs to be protected from the elements or that needs to be camouflaged.
+This is the most obvious use that comes to mind when looking at a tarp.
+It can help you cover anything that needs to be protected from the elements or that needs to be camouflaged.
 You can put it over your bug out vehicle, packs or other outdoor equipment if you want to protect it from prying eyes.
-You can use a rope or paracord in order to keep it in place in case of wind or heavy rains.
+Use a rope or paracord in order to keep it in place in case of wind or heavy rains.

-I’ve used my tarp as a ground cloth on many occasions to keep myself and my equipment dry in damp or rainy weather.
-You can also use a tarp as a ground cloth to protect your sleeping bag from the rocks and branches that are hidden under your shelter.
+I’ve used my tarp as a ground cloth on many occasions.
+It helped me and my equipment stay dry in damp or rainy weather.
+You can also use a tarp as a ground cloth to protect your sleeping bag from rocks and branches that are hidden under your shelter.
 You won’t believe how easy it is to poke or tear your gear when camping in the wilderness.

 If you want to use a tarp to make a shelter, there are literally dozens of ways that you can pitch a square or rectangular tarp to make a sturdy shelter.
 All you need is some paracrod for guy lines and a sharp knife to cut staves for poles and turn sticks into stakes to secure the corners.
 I’ve written in a previous article about the type of shelters I’ve made using a tarp.
-If you want a more simple design you can try the lean-to shelter since it’s the quickest and easiest shelter you can build out in the field.
-For a more sophisticated shelter you can build the A-frame shelter since it will protect you from the elements coming from both sides.
+If you want a more simple design you can try the lean-to shelter.
+It’s the quickest and easiest shelter you can build out in the field.
+For a more sophisticated shelter you can build the A-frame shelter.
+It will protect you from the elements coming from both sides.